There’s indeed no shortage of fascinating places to visit in Japan

 “Vibrant” and “animated” are truly the best words to describe the capital of Japan.
 Crazily and madly in love with its anime culture, this metropolis is buzzing endlessly with movement and colors, from cosplayers with their giggles and clacking feet to zooming cars and subway trains.
 Surprisingly, though, the city has quite a few treats for weary travelers, like insightful museums, world-class historic sites, serene temples and laid-back parks with cherry trees in spring.
 Home to more than 200 Michelin-starred restaurants, the city is also one of the best places to visit in Japan for foodies, with its eclectic and thriving culinary scene.

 Formerly the imperial capital of Japan, Kyoto flaunts the heart and soul of the country’s traditional side.
 Revered as one of the best places to visit in Japan, this historic city boasts over 1,500 Buddhist temples, 300 Shinto shrines as well as home to an outstanding collection of 17 UNESCO World Heritage sites.
-Even though the hub has its fair share of neon and concrete, you’ll surely find your zen here in its sacred shrines and time-honored teahouses.
+Even though the hub has its fair share of neon and concrete, some of the best things to do in Kyoto include sacred shrines and time-honored teahouses.
 Plus, Kyoto also has a delicious cuisine, world-class gardens and an array of convivial festivals.
 And, did we mention that it has mysterious geishas that stroll down the city’s tranquil alleyways?